 Real-Time Speech-to-Text Transcription

-Real-time speech-to-text transcription services will be available in each educational session room (Learning Modules, Mini Modules, Research Podiums, Student Research Forum, Learning Labs, Featured Sessions, Grand Rounds, and Student Series).
+Real-time speech-to-text transcription services will be available in most educational session rooms (Learning Modules, Mini Modules, Research Podiums, Student Research Forum, Learning Labs, Featured Sessions, Grand Rounds, and Student Series).

 All session rooms will have reserved seating available within the first two-three rows.